We all have had a computer problem or question suddenly rear its ugly head and then run to post in a forum for help from other members.

 Explain your question or problem with as many details as necessary, and always mention the version of Windows and the application you are using.
 If there are error messages, write them EXACTLY as they appear.
 Try to include what you were doing when the problem occurred, and whether you made any system changes or new installations before the problem happened.
 Remember that, in some instances, someone trying to help you might want to replicate your problem on his own computer, or to open the application you are having problems with.
 Again, the problem you are having may turn out to be a symptom of something different; a complete description of the problem will often help identify those cases.

-Advise what operating system (Windows 7, Vista, XP) you are using.
-Depending on whether you are using Windows XP, Vista, Windows 7, Windows 8 or an older system the answers and helpful instructions may vary accordingly.
+Important!!
+Please advise what operating system (Windows 8.1, Windows 8, Windows 7, Vista, XP) you are using in your initial topic.
+Depending on whether you are using Windows 8.1, Windows 8, Windows 7, Vista, XP (or older), Linux & Unix, Mac OS, answers and helpful instructions may vary accordingly.

 Include any steps you have taken already to fix your problem.
 If the issue is related to malware infection advise what security tools you have, what scans you have completed and the log results.
 This saves the time involved in asking you to take actions you have already done, or to suggest steps you may already have tried.